-Crocker’s recruiting areas will consist of Central and Southern New Jersey along with the state of California.
+Crocker’s recruiting areas will consist of Central and Southern New Jersey.

-As the team’s linebacker coach last year, Crocker guided freshman linebacker Dillon Lucas to an outstanding rookie campaign.
+As the team’s linebacker coach in 2011, Crocker guided freshman linebacker Dillon Lucas to an outstanding rookie campaign.
 Lucas tallied a team-high 92 tackles and earned Defensive Rookie of the Year honors from both the CAA and ECAC.
 Lucas also earned third team All-CAA distinction.

-In 2010 as the Wildcat defensive line coach, Crocker guided senior nose guard Thomas Weaver and true freshman defensive end Antoine Lewis to third team All-CAA honors.
+In 2010 as the Wildcat defensive line coach, Crocker helped senior nose guard Thomas Weaver and true freshman defensive end Antoine Lewis to third team All-CAA honors.

 In 2008, Crocker coached senior defensive end Greg Miller to first team All-American honors from the Sports Network, Walter Camp Foundation and American Football Coaches Association, first team All-CAA honors and All-East distinction.
 Miller finished his outstanding season with 49 tackles, 15 tackles for loss, 5.5 tackles for loss and two forced fumbles.
 Miller wasn’t the only Crocker product to earn All-Conference accolades last season.
 Kukucka garnered second team All-CAA honors and senior defensive lineman Dave Dalessandro was a third team choice.
 Kukucka was also a second team All-Conference choice in 2007.